spdrio/Brazilian-E-Commerce-Public-Dataset-by-Olist/README.md

 ### Attention
 1. An order might have multiple items.
 2. Each item might be fulfilled by a distinct seller.
-3. All text identifying stores and partners where replaced by the names of Game of Thrones great houses.\n\n### Example of a product listing on a marketplace
+3. All text identifying stores and partners where replaced by the names of Game of Thrones great houses.

+### Example of a product listing on a marketplace
 ![Example of a product listing on a marketplace](https://i.imgur.com/JuJMns1.png)

 ## Data Schema